TEXT-Fitch rates New York City GOs 'AA'

 growth for the U.S., although the magnitude of the city's job losses during the

 prior two years was less.
-Using NYSDOL data, unemployment on a seasonally
+However, unemployment was up to 10.2% in July 2012

-August, although up from 9.1% in September 2011, reflecting an increase in the
+from 9.3% in July 2011, due to a faster increase in the labor force than

-labor force as the number of employed residents remained fairly flat.
-This is

-in contrast to the national trend; U.S. unemployment was down to 7.8% in
+employment.
+This is in contrast to the national trend; U.S. unemployment was

 Residential real estate continues to struggle.
 The most recent release of the